adel-bz/Server-Auto-Config/README.md

 ### User Config Role:
 - In this role, we create a new user for servers and give access to the user to run ``` sudo ``` command without a password.
 ### Manage packages Role:
-- In this role, we have 3 step.
-Step1: updating servers with ```apt-get update``` and ```apt-get upgrade``` commands and enabling automatic security updates.
+- In this role, we have 3 steps.
+Step 1: updating servers with ```apt-get update``` and ```apt-get upgrade``` commands and enabling automatic security updates.
+-
-Step2: Removing unnecessary packages and services
+Step 2: Removing unnecessary packages and services

-Step3: Removing old software packages and clean up the package cache
+Step 3: Removing old software packages and clean up the package cache
 ### Install Dependencies Role:
 - This role is to install dependencies on servers.
 Dependencies include Nginx, Docker, docker-compose, Certbot, etc.
 ### Gitlab-Runner Role: